 When the salt solution is injected into the vein through a very fine needle, you may experience mild cramping and discomfort for 1 to 2 minutes.
-The larger the vein injected, the higher the level of discomfort and cramping.
-The discomfort is temporary and does not remain after the procedure, it is only felt upon injection, and it is still tolerable even during the painful period.
+The larger the vein injected, the higher the level of pain and cramping.
+The discomfort is only temporary.

 How long does Sclerotherapy take?

 The procedure normally takes 15 to 30 minutes, depending on the number of veins injected.
-The number of veins injected depends on the size and location of the veins and the general health of the patient.
+Injection of the veins are dependent on the size and location and the general health of the patient.

 How often does Sclerotherapy need to be performed?

-Multiple treatments may be necessary to achieve desired results.
-In general, it is suggested that patients wait about 6 weeks in between treatments.
-Some larger veins can take a few months to see final results, so it is important to make a follow-up appointment with your provider around 1 month after your first procedure to decide whether they think more treatments are needed before an extended waiting period.
+Multiple treatments may be necessary to achieve the desired results.
+In general, it recommended that patients wait about six weeks in between treatments.
+Some larger veins can take a few months to see the final results.
+It is crucial to make a follow-up appointment with your provider within one month after your first procedure.

 How long do results last?